Lower Xiajiadian culture

 The Lower Xiajiadian culture (夏家店下层文化 (夏家店下層文化, Xiàjiādiàn xiàcéng wénhuà); 2200–1600 BC) is an archaeological culture in Northeast China, found mainly in southeastern Inner Mongolia, northern Hebei, and western Liaoning, China.
 Subsistence was based on millet farming supplemented with animal husbandry and hunting.
 Archaeological sites have yielded the remains of pigs, dogs, sheep, and cattle.
 The culture built permanent settlements and achieved relatively high population densities.
 The population levels reached by the Lower Xiajiadian culture in the Chifeng region would not be matched until the Liao Dynasty.
 The culture was preceded by the Hongshan culture, through the transitional Xiaoheyan culture.
 The type site is represented by the lower layer at Xiajiadian in Chifeng, Inner Mongolia.

-According to a 2011 study published in the Journal of Human Genetics, "the West Liao River Valley was a contact zone between northern steppe tribes and the Central Plain farming population.
+Archaeogenetic data shows that "the West Liao River Valley was a contact zone between northern steppe tribes and the Central Plain farming population.
 The formation and development of the Lower Xiajiadian Culture population was likely a complex process affected by admixture of ethnically different people".
+The Lower Xiajiadian culture remains displayed high genetic affinity to "Yellow River farmers" but were not identical to them, in contrast, the Upper Xiajiadian remains displayed high genetic affinity to Ancient Northeast Asian Amur hunter-gatherers and later Xianbei.
 Archaeological and DNA evidence supports examples that the people of the Lower Xiajiadian Culture immigrating to the south and contributed to the gene pool of the Central Plain population during the Bronze Age.

 Stone, bone, and pottery artefacts were discovered at Lower Xiajiadian sites, while gold, lead, lacquer, jade, copper, and bronze artefacts are also found.
-The most commonly found copper and bronze artefacts are earrings.
+The most commonly found copper and bronze artefacts are dagger-axes with an integrated handle, mace head, piers, knives, and earrings.
+Mainly small artifacts only were made of bronze, such as dagger and ornaments, with close similarities de the Zhukaigou culture in central Inner Mongolia, or the Qijia culture and the Siba culture in the Hexi Corridor, but major differences from the Erligang culture of the Central Plain.
+This emerging bronze technology is considered to have been adopted from the Central Asian steppes, and seems to have been key to the introduction of bronze technology into China.
+The culture had tin-bronze knives, of a type thought to have been developed in Western Siberia before 1900 BCE.
+In particular, bronze knife technology was probably transferred from the Southern Siberian Munkhkhairkhan culture to various Chinese cultures, such as the Qijia culture, Erlitou culture or Lower Xiajiadian culture, where very similar knives have been found.